stacks-network/docs/_storage/write-to-read.md

 authentication token which is a message _signed_ by the private key associated with that address.
 The message itself is a challenge text, returned via the `/hub_info/` endpoint.

+Reads can be done by everybody.
+The URLs to a user's app data are in a canonical location in their profile.
+For example, here's how you would get data from the
+￼ [Banter](https://banter.pub/) app, stored under the Blockstack ID `gavin.id`.
+￼
+￼ 1.
+Get the bucket URL
+￼ `bash ￼ $ BUCKET_URL="$(curl -sL https://core.blockstack.org/v1/users/gavin.id | jq -r '."gavin.id"["profile"]["apps"]["https://banter.pub"]')" ￼ $ echo "$BUCKET_URL" ￼ https://gaia.blockstack.org/hub/16E485MVpR3QpmjVkRgej7ya2Vnzu3jyTR/ ￼`
+￼
+￼ 2.
+Get the data
+￼ `bash ￼ $ curl -sL "${BUCKET_URL%%/}/Message/3e866af471d0-4072-beba-06ad1e7ad4bd" ￼ {"content":"Anyone here?","votes":[],"createdBy":"gavin.id",...} ￼`

+This data is public and unencrypted.
+The same works for encrypted data.
+Only the holder of the private key used for encryption would be able to decrypt the data.